johnmaxrin/johnmaxrin.github.io/content/posts/areytutorial.md

 * `arey.print_str` — print a constant string
 * `arey.assert` — assert conditions on runtime values

-Think of it as **printf debugging for your IR** — a lightweight way to peek into runtime behavior before full lowering.
+Think of it as **printf debugging for your IR**, A lightweight way to peek into runtime behavior before full lowering.

 ---